ashishkumar68/auction-api/APIs-doc.md

 There are basic validations for images, it allows max 5 images upload and max image size can be 2 MBs.
 Only accepted file types at this point are **jpeg, png**

+**Thumbnail:** The first uploaded item image is automatically tagged as Thumbnail to show on items list.
+(there are APIs that allow editing this as well later in the document.)

 The list of images can also be overridden, by the use of `removeExisting=true` query param in this way while submitting:

 ```